maxnovawind/vault-plugin-database-clickhouse/README.md

 ## Configuration

-Before using the vault plugin, you have to make sure that `access_managment` settings is enable for the admin user.
+Before using the vault plugin, you have to make sure that `access_management` settings is enable for the admin user.

 The plugin support the vault username_template.